 - Ms. Meyer has produced offline captioning for television production companies pursuant to the Americans with Disabilities Act.

-- She is part of a team of CART providers for hard-of-hearing students at University of Central Florida and Valencia Community College.
+- She was part of a team of CART providers for hard-of-hearing students at University of Central Florida and Valencia Community College.

 - When requested, she provides real-time services for jury consultant firms on mock trials and focus groups.